frajdouglas/Data-Catalogger/README.md

 Scheduling the script to run daily will keep an up to date summary of all your Azure files.
 Use the "run_catalogger.bat" file as a template.

-main.py requires inputs of file share paths and credentials and also the save path for all output files.

 ## Example Outputs

 ![](Screenshots_for_readme/output_example_current_files.png?raw=true "Output Example")